ajfranks/QA_Applied_Testing/README.md

 - Tested the Urban Scooter Android mobile application using Android Studio with a Pixel 5 Emulator
 - Designed and executed test cases
 - Validated UI layout using Figma designs
-- Used Postman to send a POST request with a JSON request body to create a courier account required for mobile app loin
+- Used Postman to send a POST request with a JSON request body to create a courier account required for mobile app login
 - Verified mobile app interaction with the backend API